 Step 2: Infuse the Oil

-Double boiler: Bring the oil to a low simmer for 2 hours.
+Double boiler: Maintain a low simmer for about 2 hours

-Slow cooker: Set it on low heat and allow the mixture to infuse for 4-6 hours.
+Slow cooker: Set to low and infuse for 4–6 hours

 Canna Oil Infusion Temperatures & Times